Techtonica/curriculum/projects/eventonica-react/eventonica-react-ui.md

 1. Create a new folder in `eventonica-react/src` named `components`.
 Create a file called `footer.jsx` within `components`.

+Having a folder called `components` will be useful because in the future, we can have other folders such as `apis` or `utils`.
+Separating concerns in a project is a good practice because it makes the files and folders easier to read and navigate.

 2. Copy all the code from `<footer>` to `</footer>` in `App.js` and paste it into `components/footer.jsx`.

 3. Use your knowledge of React to convert this to a component named `Footer` that is exported from `components/footer.jsx` back to its original position in `App.js`.
 You can do it!